fstab50/stslib/FAQ.md

 ```

-**Method 2**:  Monitor the `StsCore` credentials class attribute
+**Method 2**:  Monitor the `StsCore` credentials class attribute containing the latest copy
-Alternatively, your application may monitor the class attribute holding the latest copy of credentials:
+of credentials:

 ```python